 - Clean and Protect: Clean the area with a mild antibacterial wash and apply a protective cream.

 If symptoms persist or worsen, or you are in any way concerned, always consult your veterinarian immediately.
-Severe cases may require more intensive treatment, such as antibiotics or skin grafts.
+Severe cases may require more intensive treatment.

 Conclusion